heapwolf/lev/README.md

 ```

 ## REPL
-The REPL has autocomplete and suggestions for database keys.
+The REPL has autocomplete and suggestion lists for database keys.
 Type
 `get('...<tab>`, `put('...<tab>`, etc. Because some databases can be extremely
 large, you must specify a value when doing operations that stream data.
 If you
 are absolutely sure you want everything you can specify `-1` as a value.